cnobile2012/dcolumn/README.md

         'dcolumn.dcolumns',
         )

  2. Add the following code stanza to the settings file.
-The 'COLLECTIONS' key points to key value pairs where the key is the model name and the value is a unique name given to a collection set.
-This collection set is kept in the model named 'ColumnCollection'.
+The `COLLECTIONS` key points to key value pairs where the key is the model name and the value is a unique name given to a collection set.
+This collection set is kept in the model named `ColumnCollection`.
 As of now there is only a single asynchronous call to the internal API.
 It is by default only accessed by logged in users.
-You can change this behavior by setting 'INACTIVATE_API_AUTH' to 'True'.
+You can change this behavior by setting `INACTIVATE_API_AUTH` to `True`.

-    # DCOLUMN config
     DYNAMIC_COLUMNS = {
         # The default key/value pairs for the ColumnCollection object to use
         # for all tables that use dcolumn.
 The key is the table name and the